chriscauley/org/venus/saturn.md

 <!-- IO reappears shortly after she finishes her calculations.
 He seems to not recognize her (copy dialog from the boy in Waiting for Godot?) and says he is there because his logs say this is where he learns when to initiate the black hole.
 He shows her in his big book that this is the only time they meet that he has record of.
 This is the moment that she realizes that he is not a evil genius but an child-like scientist (a debate she should have had for the entirety of her stay on Io).
 She proclaims hes is no superuser, which does not throw and error flag, and then proclaims that there are no superusers on Io, which throws an error flag because in this time her pub key is valid and she is a superuser. -->

   "Well hello."
 Jan jumped as the silence was broken by a voice.
 A human voice.
 On this godforsaken moon there was another human.
 And he seemed completely unconcerned to see Jan running physics calculations in a body she had on loan from the arbiter of Io.
 "I'm sorry to interrupt," the man continued, watching her intently with his dead eyes, "but I am supposed to pick up calculations regarding mantle solidification."
+He had all the gestalt markings of the senscient who she met when she first got to Io, but if he recognized her he did not show it.

   <!-- maybe put this before the previous paragraph? -->From deep within a nest of calculations, Jan pulled her mind together.
 Fragments of her psyche had been strewn across thousands of computers to orchestrate the simulation she was working on.
 Most of the connections could be cleanly severed, leaving half impressions of her wating to resume the calculations.
 But the higher level parts of her mind, Freud's "super ego" and Daltonsons "GUI for one", were necessary to interact with another person.
 Those had to be pulled back to the core violently (yet safely) leaving half saved memories in their wake.
 When she was one again, when she was once again a female human experiencing reality, a thick brain fog lingered throughout her awareness.
 After a deep breath she spoke. <!-- or "she looked up to see" the man who just entered the room -->